 Insurance companies are heavily regulated by both provincial and federal governments.
 Among other things, these governmental bodies supervise the solvency of companies.

 Insurance companies must be members of the Property and Casualty Insurance Compensation Corporation (PACICC).
 If an insurance company fails, PACICC will automatically respond to all valid claims for participating members.
 PACICC is similar to the Canadian Deposit Insurance Corporation, which protects savings in case a bank fails.

 Earthquake insurance covers loss or damage caused by the tremor or shaking from an earthquake.
 It does not cover loss or damage caused by landslides, snowslides or other forms of earth movement.
 Nor does it cover loss or damage caused by tsunamis or tidal waves, even if the tsunami or tidal wave was due to an earthquake.

 If you own a house, your earthquake insurance will typically cover loss or damage to your building and your personal property.
 Make sure you also carry “Additional Living Expense” coverage on your policy, so it can cover any additional living expenses you incur if you’re unable to live in your home while it’s being repaired after an earthquake.

 If you own a condo, your condo (or strata) corporation is responsible to insure the building.
-But to cover your personal property and additional living expenses, your individual condo policy must include earthquake insurance.
-It may also cover assessments made against you because of a shortfall in your condo corporation’s insurance.
+Your individual condo policy must include earthquake insurance to cover your personal property, upgrades to your unit, and additional living expenses.
+Your policy may also cover assessments made against you because of a shortfall in your condo corporation’s insurance.